syncfusion-content/blazor-docs/blazor/ai-assistview/getting-started.md

 ## Configure suggestions and responses

-You can use the `PromptSuggestions` property and the `PromptRequested` event to add matching responses for prompts, or the default responses will be displayed.
+You can use the `PromptSuggestions` property to add prompt suggestions and the `PromptRequested` event to add responses when the prompt matches the specified prompts data otherwise, the default response will be displayed.

 {% tabs %}
 {% highlight razor %}